 The steep Glenbervie Road boundary was the source of occasional slips, further exacerbated by its widening to form Bowen Street in the late 1930s.
 A large slip in 1945 and further slips between 1953 and 1957 necessitated the reinterment of the remains from seventeen affected graves to the Memorial Lawn area.

-A detailed and authoritative history of the Park has been written by Margaret H. Alington.
-This is "Unquiet Earth" published in 1978.
-She is also the author of several articles about the Park and the Friends.
-The Turnbull Library holds useful material including these articles, the Friends' newsletters, photographs and gravestone transcripts.
+A detailed and authoritative history of the Cemetery has been written by Margaret H. Alington.
+This is “Unquiet Earth” published in 1978.
+She is also the author of several articles about the Cemetery and the Friends.
+The Turnbull Library holds useful material including these articles, the Friends’ newsletters, photographs and gravestone transcripts.